Menopause 101: Navigating a new stage of life

 Using a water-based lubricant during sex or masturbation can help to combat vaginal dryness.
 You can also discuss vaginal moisturizers or suppositories with your doctor in order to ease dryness and alleviate pain during sex.

 Night sweats are a particularly common and uncomfortable symptom of menopause.
 To stay cool and dry, try using waterproof sheets, wearing light cotton pjs to bed and taking cold showers.
-This won’t prevent night sweats but it will help you sleep better, easing other day-time symptoms like mood changes as a result of insomnia.
+While this won’t prevent night sweats entirely, it will help you sleep better, easing other day-time symptoms like mood changes as a result of insomnia.

 Mood changes and stress